Summary: Remote work while traveling is risky. Learn essential cybersecurity tips to protect devices, data, and personal safety during business trips.

 Apply MFA.
 Multi-factor authentication protects apps and laptops via many different authentication steps.
 Instead of a single password, users supply swipe cards, security keys, or biometric information.

-Use a VPN.
-Virtual Private Networks encrypt data passing through remote work devices and anonymize traffic via IP address scrambling.
-This conceals data from attackers, making Wi-Fi users less vulnerable.
+Use a business VPN.
+A VPN encrypts data passing through remote work devices and conceals user IP addresses, making it essential fo business travel safety, making Wi-Fi users less vulnerable.
+Learn more about

 Use email encryption.
 Use high-grade encrypted email when sending confidential documents.
 Equip central offices and remote workers with secure clients, and make sure all workers encrypt sensitive messages.

-Data deletion.
+Prepare for device loss.
 If a data breach does occur, you need a way to render sensitive data unusable.
 Data trackers are the best option.
-These apps track device locations, helping users find stolen laptops.
-But they also allow users to wipe data remotely.
+These apps track device locations, helping users find stolen laptops; they also enable remote wiping and risk assessment after theft.

-Invest in staff training—train staff to use VPNs and manage passwords safely.
-Provide regular training on avoiding phishing scams.
+Invest in staff training.
+Train staff to use VPNs and manage passwords safely.
+Provide regular training focused on cybersecurity and travel safety guidelines for employees.
 Build best practices into a

 remote working security protocol for every traveler.